 them to reduce taxable income from canceled debts.
 If the

 "Theoretically, you have [taxable] income if you don't meet one

 of the exceptions," says Connecticut tax attorney Eric L.

-exceed their assets) prior to the cancellation of debt.
-However,
+before the cancellation of debt.
+However, the exclusion applies

-the exclusion applies only up to the amount by which consumers are
+only up to the amount by which consumers are insolvent.
+That means

 Homeowners who default on mortgage loans on their primary

 residences may also qualify for an exclusion from income on